InpsydeNiklas/mlp-docs/Diátaxis/2. How-to guides/Guides with third-party Plugins/WIP Enable Elementor support.md

 ## 1. Install & Activate Elementor

 1. **Network Plugin Installation**
     - Go to **My Sites → Network Admin → Plugins → Add New**.
     - Search for **Elementor**, install it, and choose **Network Activate** if you want it enabled on all sites.
     - _(Alternatively, you can activate Elementor on individual sites if you prefer.)_

 2. **Verify Setup per Site**
     - Switch to each site where you need Elementor (**My Sites → [Site Name] → Dashboard**).
     - Complete any initial Elementor setup prompts (if any).

+**Tip**: Elementor helps you create custom page layouts.
+Enabling it across all sites ensures consistency in design while making the translation process seamless with MultilingualPress.

 ---

 ## 2. Enable the Elementor Module in MultilingualPress

 1. **Open MultilingualPress Modules**
     - In the Network Admin, go to **My Sites → Network Admin → MultilingualPress → Modules**.

 2. **Activate “Elementor”**
     - Check the box next to **Elementor** (or **Elementor Integration**, depending on your MultilingualPress version).
     - Click **Save Changes**.